 Employers added 222,000 new jobs in June, well above expectations, the Labor Department reported.
 April and May employment gains both were revised up for a total of 47,000 new jobs more than previously reported.
 Employment growth has averaged a solid 180,000 per month in 2017, in line with the average monthly gain of 187,000 in 2016.
 Average hourly earnings showed just a 0.2 percent gain from May and 2.5 percent gain year over year.
 May average hourly earnings also were revised lower.
 The unemployment rate was little changed at 4.4 percent.

 Meanwhile, retail spending, which makes up two-thirds of U.S. economic activity, didn't register much enthusiasm in June.

 The Commerce Department reported that Retail Sales fell 0.2 percent, the second monthly decrease in a row.
 Consumers spent less at department and food stores; receipts at gas stations also declined.
 Despite the month-to-month drops, Retail Sales were 2.8 percent higher than they were in June 2016.

-At this time, home loan rates remain in attractive territory.
-Let me know if you have any questions about rates or loan products.
+For those in the market for a new home or a refinance, home loan rates remain near historic lows.
+If you have any questions about home loan rates or loan products, please contact me.
 I'd be happy to help.